masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### mediaStorage

-the configuration for the media storage
+The configuration for the media storage

 **Type:** Object